 Israel Has ‘a Lot of Work’ To Do Before Coveted Visa-free Travel to US

-Former sumo wrestler Jesse Takamiyama demonstrates the ease of the Electronic System for Travel Authorization (ESTA) at the US Embassy on Jan.
+Former sumo wrestler Jesse Takamiyama demonstrates the ease of the Electronic System for Travel Authorization at the US Embassy on Jan.
 8, 2009 in Tokyo, Japan.
 The system became mandatory on Jan.
 12, 2009 to all nationals or citizens of Visa Waiver Program countries.
 (Junko Kimura/Getty Images)

 Israel Has ‘a Lot of Work’ To Do Before Coveted Visa-free Travel to US